Daave2/Morricards/structure.md

 - **Data Fetching**: Client components (`*Client.tsx`) call Server Actions defined in `app/actions.ts`.
 These actions then use the `lib/morrisons-api.ts` client to fetch data.
 - **AI Flows**: Client components directly import and call the server-side Genkit flow functions from `/ai/flows/*.ts`.
 These are exposed as async functions that can be invoked from the client.
+  - **Product Chat**: `app/assistant/AssistantPageClient.tsx` contains a `ChatInterface` component that calls the `productChatFlow` to create a conversational experience.
+  - **Planogram Validation**: `app/planogram/PlanogramClient.tsx` calls `planogramFlow`.
+This flow is a key example of complex AI logic, performing a full comparison of two images (planogram vs. shelf) or extracting items from a single planogram image.
+The results are returned as a single, consolidated list with a status for each item.
 - **Settings**: All pages that need the Store ID or API tokens use the `useApiSettings` hook to get the current values.
 They do not manage this state locally.
 - **Offline**: When the app is offline (detected by `useNetworkSync`), actions like adding a product to the picking list or reporting an availability issue are queued in IndexedDB via `lib/offlineQueue.ts`.
 The `useNetworkSync` hook automatically flushes this queue when the app comes back online.
 - **Styling**: All styling is done via Tailwind CSS and ShadCN UI components.
 Themes are defined in `app/globals.css` and applied in the root `layout.tsx`.
+The bottom navigation bar was recently refactored into a "More" menu pattern in `components/BottomNavbar.tsx` for better mobile UX.

 ## 4. Key Examples (Golden Paths)

 To ensure consistency, refer to these files as the standard for common tasks.

 -   **Creating a New Page**: Follow the pattern in `app/picking/page.tsx` (for the Suspense wrapper) and `app/picking/PickingListClient.tsx` (for the interactive client logic).
--   **Creating an AI Flow**: Use `ai/flows/product-insights-flow.ts` as the template.
-It demonstrates proper use of Zod schemas, structured outputs, and a clear prompt.
+-   **Creating an AI Flow**: Use `ai/flows/product-insights-flow.ts` and its corresponding `*-types.ts` file as a template. `ai/flows/planogram-flow.ts` is a good example of a more complex, multi-input flow.
--   **Defining a Component**: `components/product-card.tsx` is a good example of a complex, data-driven component with conditional rendering and user interactions.
+-   **Defining a Component**: `components/product-card.tsx` is a good example of a complex, data-driven component.
+The results display in `app/planogram/PlanogramClient.tsx` is a good example of rendering a list of cards for a responsive mobile layout.
 -   **Handling Forms**: The forms in `app/picking/PickingListClient.tsx` and `app/settings/page.tsx` demonstrate the use of `react-hook-form` with Zod for validation.